 “A real irony is that ‘respect for people’ requires that people feel the pain of critical feedback.” — Akio Toyoda

-If you only know me from social media — which is a terrible way to know someone — you could easily conclude that I am an asshole because of my criticism of Lean (all I’m doing is pulling the andon cord).
-But at the same time, I have a great love for TPS and Lean and have been a passionate advocate for 25 years.
+If you only know me from social media — which is a terrible way to know someone — you could easily conclude that I am an asshole because of my criticism of Lean.
+But, you would be wrong.
+I have a great love for TPS and Lean and have been a passionate advocate for 25 years.
 My doing both confuses people.
 Is it necessary?
 Yes.
 Why do it?
-To understand problems in the construction and execution of Lean over time.
-And as a Gemini, the twins are curious about different but complementary problems — Lean success and Lean failure.
+To understand problems in the construction and execution of Lean over time, and curiosity about two different but complementary problems — Lean success and Lean failure.

 My reputation deprives me of high status in the Lean community.
 Though, if I did have high status, I would constantly worry about it.
 I would then spend a lot of time and effort to maintain or improve my status as others invariably do.
 That would distract me from doing important work that nobody else does.
 So having a bad reputation turns out to be a blessing because it enables me to do the work that needs to be done.
 I own it, totally.

 I don’t care about fitting in with them or how they define me.
 What I do care about is moving forward in support of my students, Lean practitioners, and others whose desire it is to learn and improve.
 I care that the information that they get is accurate and that they have a clear understanding of reality so that the actions they take to improve are not futile.